 execution_payload_states: Dict[Root, BeaconState] = field(default_factory=dict)

 Being a builder is a new attribution of validators.
-As such builders are staked in the beacon chain.
+As such builders are staked in the beacon chain and they have their own withdrawal credential prefix.
 This allows for in-protocol trustless enforcement of the builder's payment to the proposer.
 Alternatively, payment could be enforced in the Execution Layer (EL) at the cost of adding the corresponding EL consensus-changing logic.
 Payments in the EL have the advantage of not requiring the builder to periodically submit deposit transactions to replenish their validator balance.
 Both systems require availability of funds before the payload is revealed: in the Consensus Layer (CL) this is done by getting builders to stake.
 In the EL this is done with a balance check and a payment transaction.
 This transaction can be checked without executing the payload only if it the first transaction of the block.

 The following features of fork choice are guaranteed under specified margins of security: